RalphMcDougall/CAMSAP-2025-Bayes-US/README.md

 # CAMSAP-2025-Bayes-US
-This will be updated if our paper is accepted.
+This is a collection of all code required to replicate our results for CAMSAP 2025.